 At the reporting date, the Company conducted an impairment review on Scanwolf Plastic Industries Sdn.
 Bhd. and its subsidiary, Scanwolf Flooring Sdn.
-Bhd. (collectively refer as "SPI Group").
-The carrying amounts of the investment in SPI Group are lesser than the net assets of the SPI Group, therefore indicated that the carrying amount of investment in subsidiaries may be impaired.
+Bhd. (collectively refer as "SPI Group") and impairment review on Scanwolf Marketing Sdn.
+Bhd. ("SMSB").
+The carrying amounts of the investment in SPI Group and SMSB are lesser than their net assets value, therefore indicated that the carrying amount of investment in subsidiaries may be impaired.
 The Director's assessment of the recoverable amounts of these subsidiaries are based on the higher of its fair value less costs to sell of these subsidiaries, or its value in use.